dcbaker/jsonstreams/docs/source/examples.rst

 The encoder can be customized to allow complex types to be passed in without having to convert them into types that json.JSONEncoder can natively understand.
-It can be done by subclassing the JSONEncoder, but this isn't recomended by simplejson, instead it is better to pass a function to the :py:meth:`json.JSONencoder`'s default parameter.
+It can be done by subclassing the JSONEncoder, but this isn't recommended by simplejson, instead it is better to pass a function to the :py:meth:`json.JSONencoder`'s default parameter.
 This is easily achieved by using a :py:func:`functools.partial`.